wysxgenesis/buildingblocs-project/README.md

 * ensure that you have react downloaded, go to terminal, `cd my-app` then `npm run dev`

 # Usage of AI:
-* used AI to help troubleshoot code when it was not working
+* used AI to help troubleshoot code for the alert portion when it was not working

 # References
 * BuildingBloCS workshop slides